-On the strategy front, we believe the coming US Consumer Price Index will be coming off from the peak in June, given the decline in food prices and ease of supply chain shortage issues.
-The market correction created a good entry opportunity to collect strong fundamental companies at reasonable valuation.
+On the strategy front, we focus on companies with resilient earnings profiles and strong cash flows generation.
 We maintain buy at low and focus with companies which have strong ESG ratings plus good earnings growth.

 Investment Risks

 All investments carry risks.
 Policy Owners must be prepared to accept certain degree of risk associated with this Investment.
 The following are the nonexhaustive list of risks associated to this fund.